RITTI2423/Data-science-projects/README.md

 # raghav
- I've added projects related to data science and big data .
+ I've worked on different datasets and have uploaded all the projects I have worked on.